OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 these language features is often slow, however, and many standard languages are only now beginning to discuss parallel programming features for future language releases.
-When these features become commonplace, they will provide high portability, since they are part of a standard language, and if designed well can provide high performance as well.
+When these features become commonplace, they will provide high portability, since they are part of a standard language, and if well-designed can provide high performance as well.

 ### Compiler Directives ###